 Addressing gender balance

-An equal participation of men and women in our workplaces will improve both company profitability and the global economy.
+We are building an inclusive culture where everyone is valued for who they are and what they bring.
+Balanced representation of men and women in the workplace is vital to this, and can improve both company profitability (by 21%1) and the global economy (by $12 trillion2).
 We are committed to improving gender balance at all levels in our business from early careers up to and including the Board.

 HMT Women in Finance Charter